stephencwelch/Neural-Networks-For-Audio-Processing/Getting Started.md

 ##Github
 [Nice summary of fundamentals](https://www.youtube.com/watch?v=0fKg7e37bQE).
 Generally on this project, contributors will fork the repository to make a local copy, edit away, and submit pull requests to merge thier code back in.

 To keep the repository nice and clean, you can prevent your machine from pushing up files that aren't needed in the repository (.pyc, compiled python scripts, and on OSX .DS_Store system files).
-[Here](http://devoh.com/blog/2013/01/global-gitignore)'s a nice guide to setting this up on osx:
+[Here](http://devoh.com/blog/2013/01/global-gitignore)'s a nice guide to setting this up on osx.

 Your gitignore file should contain:
 ```